 - MedE 99.
 Undergraduate Research in Medical Engineering.
 Variable units as arranged with the advising faculty member; first, second, third terms.
 Undergraduate research with a written report at the end of each term; supervised by a Caltech faculty member, or co-advised by a Caltech faculty member and an external researcher.
 Graded pass/fail.
 Instructor: Staff.

 - MedE 100 abc.
 Medical Engineering Seminar.
 1 unit; first, second, third terms.
 All PhD degree candidates in Medical Engineering are required to attend all MedE seminars.
 If there is no MedE seminar during a week, then the students should go to any other graduate-level seminar that week.
 Students should broaden their knowledge of the engineering principles and sciences of medical engineering.
 Students are expected to learn the forefronts of the research and development of medical materials, technologies, devices and systems from the seminars.
 Graded pass/fail.
-Instructor: Choo.
+Instructor: Staff.

 - MedE 101.
 Introduction to Clinical Physiology and Pathophysiology for Engineers.
 9 units (3-0-6); First term.
 Prerequisites: No Prerequisites, Bi 1 or equivalent recommended.
 The goal of this course is to introduce engineering scientists to medical physiological systems: with a special emphasis on the clinical relevance.
 The design of the course is to present two related lectures each week: An overview of the physiology of a system followed by examples of current clinical medical challenges and research highlighting diagnostic and therapeutic modalities.
 The final three weeks of the course will be a mini-work shop where the class explores challenging problems in medical physiology.
 The course ultimately seeks to promote a bridge between relevant clinical problems and engineering scientists who desire to solve them.
 Graded pass/fail.
 Instructor: Petrasek.

 - E/ME/MedE 105 ab.
 Design for Freedom from Disability.
 9 units (3-0-6); second, third terms.
 This Product Design class focuses on people with Disabilities and is done in collaboration with Rancho Los Amigos National Rehabilitation Center.
 Students visit the Center to define products based upon actual stated and observed needs.
 Designs and testing are done in collaboration with Rancho associates.
 Speakers include people with assistive needs, therapists and researchers.
 Classes teach normative design methodologies as adapted for this special area.
-Instructors: Pickar.
+Instructor: Pickar.

 - ChE/BE/MedE 112.
 Design, Invention, and Fundamentals of Microfluidic Systems.
 9 units (3-0-6); second term.
 This course combines three parts.
 First, it will cover fundamental aspects of kinetics, mass-transport, and fluid physics that are relevant to microfluidic systems.
 Second, it will provide an understanding of how new technologies are invented and reduced to practice.
 Finally, students in the course will work together to design microfluidic systems that address challenges in Global Health, with an emphasis on students’ inventive contributions and creativity.
 Students will be encouraged and helped, but not required, to develop their inventions further by working with OTT and entrepreneurial resources on campus.
 Participants in this course benefit from enrollment of students with diverse backgrounds and interests.
 For chemical engineers, suggested but not required courses are ChE 101 (Chemical Reaction Engineering) and ChE 103abc (Transport Phenomena).
 Students are encouraged to contact the instructor to discuss enrollment.
 Instructor: Ismagilov.